 - Green procurement policy for all promotional products

-- Long term plan to reduce impact year over year of annual WINDPOWER Conference
+- Long term plan to reduce impact year over year of annual WINDPOWER Conference (now under the CLEANPOWER hub)

 - WINDPOWER Green Team Exhibitor Program